-- > Co-ordinate the development and implementation of policy and provision for students with SEND, and those with disabilities - Co-ordinate the early identification and assessment of students who may have SEND - Work in partnership with colleagues, parents and carers, students and outside agencies to set short- term learning objectives for students with SEND - > Co-ordinate the monitoring of students' achievement, and use this information to inform planning - Provide professional guidance and continuing professional development for all staff to secure high quality teaching and effective use of resources for students with SEND - ➤ In conjunction with other senior and middle managers, monitor the quality of teaching and learning, and work with colleagues and students to set targets for improvement - ➤ Liaise with external agencies in matters relating to students with SEND, including in respect of post-16 transition planning for students who have a n EHCP - Take responsibility for managing SEND teachers and learning support staff (shared responsibility with operational SENDCo) - Make effective use of ICT and administrative support to ensure that statutory and non-statutory duties are fulfilled (shared responsibility with operational SENDCo) - ➤ Liaise regularly with the parents and carers of students with SEND (shared responsibility with operational SENDCo) - Act as an advocate for students with SEND at pastoral, curriculum and inclusion meetings - Work in partnership with feeder primary schools for prospective students with SEND (shared responsibility with operational SENDCo)

-➤ Have gained the National Award for SEN Co-ordination (NASENDCo) within two years of starting their post.
-The current SENDCo, Mrs Claire Gurd successfully completed the course during the academic year 2019-2020
+- Co-ordinate the development and implementation of policy and provision for students with SEND, and those with disabilities - Co-ordinate the early identification and assessment of students who may have SEND - Work in partnership with colleagues, parents and carers, students and outside agencies to set short- term learning objectives for students with SEND - > Co-ordinate the monitoring of students' achievement, and use this information to inform planning - Provide professional guidance and continuing professional development for all staff to secure high quality teaching and effective use of resources for students with SEND - In conjunction with other senior and middle managers, monitor the quality of teaching and learning, and work with colleagues and students to set targets for improvement - ➤ Liaise with external agencies in matters relating to students with SEND, including in respect of post-16 transition planning for students who have a n FHCP - > Take responsibility for managing SEND teachers and learning support staff - Make effective use of ICT and administrative support to ensure that statutory and non-statutory duties are fulfilled - > Liaise regularly with the parents and carers of students with SEND - Act as an advocate for students with SEND at pastoral, curriculum and inclusion meetings - Work in partnership with feeder primary schools for prospective students with SEND - ➤ Have gained the National Professional Qualification for Special Educational Needs Coordinators (NPQSENCo) within two years of starting their post.
+The current SENDCo, Mrs Kirsty Taylor is due to complete the course at the start of the Academic Year 26-27.